Strongest Wood Glue: What Are The 9 Best Woodworking Glues?

 Cyanoacrylate (CA)

 CA is a quick-drying acrylic resin—and another name for cyanoacrylate super glue.
-This powerful, fast-acting glue attaches instantly to most surfaces without clamping.
-It is popular in woodworking, crafts, model making, and repairs.
+This powerful, fast-acting glue attaches instantly (45-second working time) to most surfaces without clamping.
+It is popular in DIY woodworking, crafts, model making, and repairs.
 The thin kind soaks into the wood fast if you need to stabilize it.
 Superglue has also been used in medicine to stick tissues together during surgery.

 The ones we are interested in are methyl 2-cyanoacrylate and ethyl-2-cyanoacrylate.
 Now available in thick, medium, and thin viscosities, with some colored.
 However, they are less versatile than PVA glues and should only be used when necessary.
 Ca glue is rarely employed on plastics, eating through some.